 Spinning off from the Rage Series, Arcana #1 is the second edition of Rage Card Game #1, with new Art for the Intro and the first two chapters by Yonami and his team!

-The first issue is a story in 6 parts written by Eric Peyron, with pencils by Yonami, inks by Emanuel Braga, colors by Cesar Edgar & Nino Sempa, and cover by Fabien Laouer!
+The first issue is a story in 6 parts written by Eric Peyron, with pencils & cover by Yonami, inks by Emanuel Braga, and colors by Cesar Edgar & Nino Sempa!

 Originally published under the title Rage Card Game #1, then remastered and prepublished in Worlds of Rage (Wow!
 That sounded complicated!), Arcana #1 marks the debut of a new series entirely dedicated to the Tarot of the Rage Universe.

 This first multi-part saga depicts what happened before the Rage Bane of demons Graphic Novel.
 While High Mage Nicodemus was looking for Rage in Dark God Mountain, four powerful lords were making plans to take over King Kothas’ throne.
 Discover the uncanny adventures of Ennis, Baron of Mendor, Arlin, Count of Dubrios, Lorne, Count of Orbis, Aldaro, Duke of Calbriga, and Seer Khain Alhazred as they uncover the many mysteries of the Rage Universe…

 Arcana is a very special series in that it has been specifically created to be an integral part of the Rage Card Game, a little card game I programmed as an add-on to the Rage Bane of Demons iOS App, at the time it was still available in the iTunes Store.
 In the 7-page Intro of the story, Khain Alhazred explains to the other characters the rules of his card game, then they each have to play against him.
 If they manage to combine their own Character card with the right Arcana card, Alhazred will show them a scene from the past, present or future.
 In the game it translated to the user trying to find the right combination between a character card and an Arcana to unlock the next chapter of the story.